RyanBlumenhorst/WGU-C195-Project/README.md

 When you are finished, you click on log out on the main screen and it will disconnect you with the database.

+Unfortunately, I no longer have access to the database, so you can't run this program anymore without the connection.